 If you are sending your portfolio to an employer or uploading it, you don't want it to be any more than 25 pages MAX.
 I would even say 20.
 As with everything you do, it's all about keeping the employer engaged, keeping the info concise and relevant — in other words, don't bore them to death with pages upon pages.

 Let's break it down: Having 3-5 projects is a great amount and you want around 4-7 pages for each.
 The size of your portfolio will differ per area of fashion, experience level, years in the industry, etc. So focus on the number of projects, as I said above 3-5 is a perfect amount.
 It's best to keep your portfolio concise and you can have more on your website portfolio!

 TOP TIP: I like to add to the end of my portfolio: "To see more, visit [hyperlink to website]".

 HOW DO I MAKE PROJECTS STAND OUT?

-As mentioned the KEY with portfolios is giving the reader an inside into your creative mind.
+As mentioned, the KEY with portfolios is giving the reader an insight into your creative mind.
 Yes, it's great showing final designs, mockups, and photography — but I want to know HOW to you got there.
 Consider adding these headings to your projects: